Commission on Accrediting of the Association of Theological Schools (ATS)

-The instructive program of the school comprises of graduate-level examinations in the wide scope of the religious controls intended for planning for service.
+The instructive program of the school comprises of graduate-level examinations in the full scope of the religious controls intended for planning for service.

 The school leads an instructive program of value, steadiness, and changelessness by having satisfactory physical offices, a creative library, and adequate money related assets.

-The board of directors of American Theological Schools consists of President, Vice President, Secretary, Treasurer, Past President ex-officio, 3 public members and 1 commission representative.
+The board of directors of American Theological Schools consists of President, Vice President, Secretary, Treasurer, Past President ex-officio, three public members, and one commission representative.

 Faculty Development Advisory Committee

 Committee on Race & Ethnicity in Theological Education